 Why use Service Accounts?

 Each node in a container cluster is a Compute Engine instance.
-Therefore, applications running on a container cluster by default inherit the scopes of the Compute Engine instances they are running at.
+Therefore, applications running on a container cluster by default inherit the scopes of the Compute Engine instances to which they are deployed.

 Google Cloud Platform automatically creates a service account named “Compute Engine default service account” and associates it with any compute instances that are created.
 Depending on how your project is configured, the default service account may or may not have permissions to use other Cloud Platform APIs.
 Updating this account’s permissions is not the recommended way to authenticate to other Cloud Platform services from the Kubernetes Engine.